 For a lighter, alcohol-free drink when sharing snacks or a toast with friends, these days, you can take your pick.
 There are even offerings on the shelves from the likes of the Campari Group, who produce drinks well known for playing their part in the ubiquitous Aperol Spritz and in that aforementioned red-hued aperitif, the Negroni.
 So perhaps it’s time for a Nogroni, instead?

-Indeed, at the IWSC’s low and no awards, Campari’s Crodino aperitif was hailed as ‘a really delicious aperitif with a juicy punch of bitter orange fruit and delightful dryness.’
+Indeed, at the IWSC’s low and no awards, Campari’s Crodino aperitif was hailed for its ‘citrus-led flavour and vibrant acidity.’

 Lovers of a bitter orange hum to their pre-dinner beverage are spoilt for choice, with Amarico from Italy and Polly from Germany proving popular with the judges and truly representing the international appeal of this style of aperitif right now.